 These instructions assume CiviCRM and Drupal are on separate databases located on the same physical host.
+If your CiviCRM and Drupal are located within the same database the 12 steps below are not required.

 - Before making any changes, it is strongly advised that you make backups of your mysql databases and settings.php file.